f-charton/f-charton.github.io/roots.md

 ---
 TLDR: Transformers can be trained to predict the roots of polynomials from their coefficients:

-It has been observed on many occasions that neural networks struggle with basic arithmetic and exact computations.
-Language models, such as transformers, perform poorly on a task like multiplication of two large numbers (represented as sequences of digits in some number base).
+It has been observed that neural networks struggle with basic arithmetic and exact computations.
+For instance, transformers perform poorly on a task like multiplication of two large numbers (represented as sequences of digits in some number base).
-In a [paper](https://arxiv.org/abs/2112.01898) published last year, I showed that transformers could be trained to predict, from examples only, the approximate solutions of various problems of linear algebra, from basic operations on matrices, to eigendecomposition and inversion.
+In a [paper](https://arxiv.org/abs/2112.01898) published last year, I showed that transformers could be trained to predict, from examples only, the approximate solutions of various problems of linear algebra, from basic operations on matrices to eigendecomposition and inversion.

-In this post, I present results on another numerical problem: finding the roots of polynomials, a slightly more advanced problem.
+Here are results on a slightly more advanced numerical problem: finding the roots of polynomials.
 I am using the same architectures and encoding as in my paper on linear algebra.

 ### The maths